2022 Insurance Services Office Rating

 Class 10 for all properties located farther than 1000' from a water source

-Each engine and ladder truck carry three fire extinguishers (dry chemical, CO2 and water) as well as 20 gallons of foam plus 10 additional,
+Each engine and ladder truck carries three fire extinguishers (dry chemical, CO2, and water) as well as 20 gallons of foam plus 10 additional,

 We have mutual aid agreements with all of our surrounding fire departments.

-TLMFPD is a career fire department that staffs three fire stations 24-hours a day.
+TLMFPD and Wescott are career department that staffs four fire stations 24-hours a day.